RashaMou/dev-init-scripts/README.md

 snippets.json=> These are some snippets I have created for VS Code as boiler plates and can be used to add content to the files mentioned above that are empty.

-#How to Use:
+# How to Use:

 Presently the only way to use the scripts is to have them in the working directory of your development project then run the script.
+The shell scripts are not executable to run just type: bash script-name.sh

 # TODO: